 Early in the film, wearing her hat as a biologist, Lena muses in a voice over about called the Hayflick limit, the number of times, typically between 40 and 60, that healthy vertebrate cells can divide before cell division comes to a screeching halt.
 This is the first of several biological Easter eggs that the filmmakers have tossed out for us to appreciate.
 They are delightful in their own right, but also point to deeper themes layered within Annihilation.

-I must admit being unaware of the story behind the Hayflick limit until I read Meredith Wadman’s recent book The Vaccine Race, which, in part, details the story of Leonard Hayflick whose insight and hard work led to the It deals in part discovery of his eponymous limit and whose self-destructive striving for fame and fortune as a result led to his professional demise.
+I must admit being unaware of the story behind the Hayflick limit until I read Meredith Wadman’s recent book The Vaccine Race, which, in part, details the story of Leonard Hayflick whose insight and hard work led the discovery of his eponymous limit and whose self-destructive striving for fame and fortune as a result led to his professional demise.

 Fittingly, the theme of self-destruction also plays a prominent role in the movie.
 At one point, Lena describes what is known apoptosis, which is defined as the programmed death of cells that occurs as a normal and controlled part of an organism’s growth or development.
 In Annihilation, the idea of apoptosis applies to the human characters of the story, who seek their own self-destruction, not as a form of suicide, but as a kind of completion of their own development and as a sacrifice for the good of some greater human organism.